 The relevant limitation period is the one for the province in which you reside.
-The limitation period for contract debt is two years for the residents of Alberta, British Columbia, New Brunswick, Ontario, and Saskatchewan, and three years for Quebec residents.
+The limitation period for contract debt is two years for the residents of Alberta, British Columbia, New Brunswick, Nova Scotia, Ontario and Saskatchewan, and three years for Quebec residents.
 The relevant limitation period for Canadians living outside these provinces is six years.

-The clock on the limitation period starts to run when the debt arises
+The clock on the limitation period starts to run on the last day you paid

 Actions by a consumer which can restart the clock on a limitation period

-There are two things that a consumer can do to restart the clock on a limitation period.
-Firstly, if a consumer makes a partial payment—before the expiry of the limitation period—then the clock on the limitation period will restart on the date of the partial payment.
-Secondly, if a consumer signs a written document acknowledging that the consumer owes money to the creditor—before the expiry of the limitation period–then the clock on the limitation period will restart on the date of the written acknowledgement.
+Two specific consumer actions can restart the clock on a limitation period.
+First, if a consumer makes a partial payment – before the expiry of the limitation period – then the clock on the limitation period will restart on the date of that payment.
+Secondly, if a consumer signs a written document acknowledging that they owe money to the creditor – before the expiry of the limitation period – then the clock on the limitation period will restart on the date of the written acknowledgement.

-There are three separate and distinct issues that arise in connection with the passage of time and unpaid consumer debt:
+Three distinct questions arise in connection with the passage of time and unpaid consumer debt:

-- After how many years can a consumer avoid paying an outstanding unsecured consumer debt because of the expiry of the relevant limitation period?
+- Can a consumer avoid paying an outstanding unsecured consumer debt because of the expiry of the relevant limitation period?